jwang36/SecurityAdvisory/opal-blocksid-setting-disabled-after-s3.md

 <!--- @file
+  Security Advisory of  "Opal BlockSid Setting Disabled after S3"

-  EDK II  Authenticated Variable Bypass.md for Security Advisory Copyright (c) 2018, Intel Corporation.
+  Copyright (c) 2019, Intel Corporation.
 All rights reserved.<BR>

   Redistribution and use in source (original document form) and 'compiled' forms (converted to PDF, epub, HTML and other formats) with or without